foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 Finally you will need to check out the repositories for each of the tool chain components (its not all one big repository), including the linux repository for building the tool chain.
-These should be peers of this toolchain directory. if you are in this toolchain directory, then the following commands should be suitable
+These should be peers of this toolchain directory.
+If you have yet to check any repository out, then the following should be appropriate for creating a new directory, `arc` with all the components.

+    mkdir arc
-    cd ..
+    cd arc
     git clone git://github.com/foss-for-synopsys-dwc-arc-processors/cgen.git
     git clone git://github.com/foss-for-synopsys-dwc-arc-processors/binutils.git
     git clone git://github.com/foss-for-synopsys-dwc-arc-processors/gcc.git